 If driving in normal conditions is a risky activity in itself, the risks are multiplied in inclement weather.
 Road conditions are always more hazardous and potentially dangerous in rain, snow or even heavy wind.
 In fact, wet weather conditions lead to an average of 950,000 automobile accidents, resulting in around 384,000 injuries and 4,700 deaths, each year.
-To help you and your family avoid the potential of becoming one of those unfortunate statistics, this guide is designed to explain some of the most practical and important safe driving techniques for wet and rainy conditions.
+To help you and your family avoid the potential of becoming one of those unfortunate statistics (not to mention needing to hire a car accident lawyer), this guide is designed to explain some of the most practical and important safe driving techniques for wet and rainy conditions.

 Keep your tires properly inflated